intergalacticfm/plugin.video.intergalacticfm/README.md

 5. Navigate to **Intergalactic FM TV** and select it
 6. Choose **Install**

-### Linux

-Install Kodi with
+### Installing Kodi

-    sudo apt-get install kodi kodi-repository-kodi

-The latter package is not a hard requirement on some systems, but it is needed for many add-ons.
+Instructions for installing Kodi can be found here: https://kodi.tv/download

 ## Screenshots